dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 # PIXEL BLITTING

 Some terminals support pixel-based output via one of a number of protocols.
-Checking for bitmap support requires interrogating the terminal and reading a response.
-This takes time, and will never complete if the terminal doesn't respond.
-Notcurses will not do so without an explicit request from the client code.
-Before **NCBLIT_PIXEL** can be used, it is thus necessary to call **notcurses_check_pixel_support**.
-If this function has not successfully returned, attempts to use **NCBLIT_PIXEL** will fall back to cell-based blitting (or fail, if **NCVISUAL_OPTION_NODEGRADE** is used).

 **NCBLIT_PIXEL** has some stringent requirements on the type of planes it can be used with; it is usually best to let **ncvisual_render** create the backing plane by providing a **NULL** value for **n**.
 If you must bring your own